sreetamdas/karma/README.md

 #### Terminal colors look weird!

 This is because the [integrated terminal in VS Code has a minimum contrast ratio which dynamically changes the foreground color](https://code.visualstudio.com/updates/v1_66#_minimum-contrast-ratio-default-changed).
-This causes some foreground colors in "Karma Light" to be shown differently.
+This causes some foreground colors in _Karma Light_ to be shown differently.
 You can add the following to your `settings.json` to override this:

 ```json
 	"terminal.integrated.minimumContrastRatio": 1